How I reduced my Haskell CI time by 84%

 To achieve this, stack downloads all project dependencies into the project directory.
 But it goes further - it downloads a fixed version of GHC, the Haskell compiler, and stashes it away in a special location.
 This ensures every version uses a specific version of the build toolchain, and updating my system GHC install will never break a project due to a subtle change in compiler behaviour, for example.

-I have a shell script I use that defines what I consider a full working build for my project, stored at ci/build.sh:
+I have a shell script I use that defines what I consider a full working build for my project, stored at ci/build.sh

-• Run all test suites
+file.) - Run all test suites

-• Generate a test coverage report
+- Generate a test coverage report

-• Generate haddock documentation
+- Generate haddock documentation

-• The $@ passes command-line options from the script through to stack build - useful for one-off build scenarios.
+passes command-line options from the script through tostack build

 My project is hosted on Gitlab, so I wanted to get GitLab’s excellent CI to run and validate this script on every push.

-Initial setup was dead straightforward (once I knew how!): I created a .gitlab-ci.yml file in the root of my project as follows:
+Initial setup was dead straightforward (once I knew how!): I created a .gitlab-ci.yml

-• Define which Docker image to use.
+- Define which Docker image to use.
 I’m using stack-build-image from Migamake, which provides stack preinstalled, for LTS Haskell version 17.

-• Define the stack job, which runs the script ci/build.sh.
+job, which runs the scriptci/build.sh

-Job done!
-On every push, Gitlab runs the build script in a Docker container.
-Since stack returns an error code if any test suite fails, I get a big red cross next to my commit on GitLab if my project fails to build or run correctly.
+returns an error code if any test suite fails, I get a big red cross next to my commit on GitLab if my project fails to build or run correctly.

 Here comes the issue: after writing that script, ever CI run took in excess of 33 minutes.
 Not that this is really a problem in any way: My CI script also runs in a pre-commit hook1 (which runs in under a minute on my development machine), so I never push without knowing CI passes.
 It’s just nice to not have to wait long for that satisfying green tick, and with all those bitcoin miners around, It feels better not to be unneccesarily squandering the planet’s resources.